gpietz/rust_gl_forge/README.md

 # RustSdl2024

 In recent years, I've experimented with the SDL2 library in conjunction with Rust and OpenGL.
 This year, I aim to revisit and further develop the source codes I've accumulated on this topic.
+Additionally, I want to gain more experience with GitHub and explore what else this platform has to offer.

 ## Update 16.03.2024